guoqiang-zhang-x/BDIA/README.md

 ### News

 Source code for round-trip image-editing has been added on Januray 8th, 2024.
-The code depends heavily on the code for EDICT.
+The code depends heavily on the original source code for EDICT.

 Source code for text-to-image over StableDiffusion V2 has been added in October 2023.